cesar-rgon/simple-kf2-server-launcher/README.md

 * _Remove selected difficulty_: It allows to remove the selected difficulty code and description.

 #### Configuration-Lengths
-In this section you can add, edit or remove length modes to the launcher.
+In this section you can add, edit or remove length modes from the launcher.
 Each length is composed by two fields:
 1. _Code_: Code to identify the length mode.
 It's not a free text, it has to be exactly like described in the Killing Floor 2 server documentation.
 2. _Description_: Free text to identify the length mode.